-The majority of on-street parking in Frankston City is free.
-Time limits apply in some locations and are signed accordingly.
+The majority of on-street parking in Frankston City is free, except on the foreshore.
+Time limits and permits apply in some locations and are signed accordingly.

 Car Parking at Frankston Arts Centre